Grantor-Specific Rule Taxonomies

 Architectural Positioning & Stage Boundaries

-The rule taxonomy stage accepts only reconciled, schema-validated payloads.
-It does not perform raw data parsing, currency conversion, or final regulatory report generation.
-All inputs must conform to pre-validated canonical schemas.
-Outputs are strictly compliance verdicts, exception flags, and structured audit metadata.
-Blending ingestion, reconciliation, rule evaluation, or reporting logic into a single execution context violates pipeline isolation principles and introduces non-deterministic state drift.
-Each stage must maintain explicit interface contracts, versioned schemas, and independent error boundaries.
+The rule taxonomy engine accepts only reconciled, schema-validated payloads in which monetary values are already converted to base currency units and dates are standardized to UTC.
+It performs no raw parsing, no I/O, and no report generation.
+Outputs are strictly compliance verdicts, triggered-rule identifiers, exception severity, and structured audit metadata.
+Blending ingestion, reconciliation, evaluation, or reporting logic into a single execution context violates pipeline isolation and introduces non-deterministic state drift, so each stage maintains explicit interface contracts, versioned schemas, and independent error boundaries.

 Boundary enforcement is non-negotiable: